MMNS MAMMALOGY RESEARCH

 • Conducting mist net, harp net, and acoustic surveys throughout the state to determine species diversity, relative abundance, and distribution of Mississippi bats.

-• Surveying maternity colonies in caves, culverts, bridges, cisterns, and abandoned buildings to understand life history of our bat species.
+• Surveying maternity colonies in caves, transportation structures, and abandoned buildings to understand life history of our bat species.

 • Educating the public with outreach programs for all ages to dispel common myths about bats, provide information on the importance of bats, and how to protect them.